NREL/SAM/README.md

 # System Advisor Model(SAM)

-The SAM Open Source Project repository contains the source code and tools required to build a desktop version of the National Renewable Energy Laboratory's System Advisor Model (SAM).
+The SAM Open Source Project repository contains the source code, tools, and instructions to build a desktop version of the National Renewable Energy Laboratory's System Advisor Model (SAM).
 SAM is a simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects.
 For more details about SAM's capabilities, see the SAM website at [https://sam.nrel.gov/](https://sam.nrel.gov/).

+The desktop version of SAM for Windows, Mac, or Linux builds from the following open source projects:

+* [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures.
+It can be run directly using the [SAM Sofware Develoment Kit](https://sam.nrel.gov/sdk).

+* [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM and allows users to add functionality to the program.

+* [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).

+* [WEX](https://github.com/nrel/wex) is a set of exensions to wxWidgets for custom user-interface elements used by SAM, and by LKscript and DView, which are integrated into SAM.

+* *SAM* provides the user interface to assign values to inputs of the SSC compute modules, run the modules in the correct order, and display simulation results.
+It also includes tools for editing LK scripts, viewing time series results, and generating shade data from a 3-dimenional representation of a photovoltaic array or solar hot water collector and nearby shading objects.

 # Quick Steps for Building SAM

-These are quick steps to set up your computer for developing SAM.
-For more detailed instructions for Windows, Mac, and Linux see https://github.com/NREL/SAM-private/wiki.
+These are the general quick steps you need to follow to set up your computer for developing SAM.
+For more detailed instructions specific to Windows, Mac, and Linux see https://github.com/NREL/SAM-private/wiki.

 The build instructions are based on the following integrated development environments: